 Master of Arts in Transformational Urban Leadership (MATUL)

-Progression in Bringing in New SchoolsRev.
-04/10-6
+Progression in Bringing in New Schools

+Checklist

+Rev. 05/12-5

 The MATUL Training Commission is comprised of program directors from allied institutions hosting the MATUL program.
 As a council of urban educators committed to innovating new models of training that advance God’s reign within slum communities, one of its responsibilities is to discern where and with whom to establish the MATUL.
+The following is a series fo checklists to facilitate discernment and development of initial launch progressions (Refer to the pdf document Progressions in Bringing in New Schools for more info).

-Thus far, priority has been given to
+Thus far, priority has been given to: